 As time passed in to the digital era, traditional PSTN technology evolved and introduced a lot of features too.
 When landlines started becoming obsolete, you were able to put calls on wait and see the phone number of the caller before picking up their phone i.e. caller ID.
 However, these features cannot compete with what VoIP phones today have to offer.

 - VoIP phones enable you to do voicemail with a twist.
 For example, you can now see a transcript of the voicemail right on the screen of your IP phone.
-People can still send voicemails to people who have hearing complications or hearing-impaired, and rest assured they will understand the message by reading it on the screen.
+People can still send voicemails to people who have hearing complications or are hearing-impaired, and rest assured they will understand the message by reading it on the screen.